maazh10/portfolio-website/blog/src/content/blog/first-blog.md

 ---
 title: 'Blogging?
-The Why and the How'
+The Why and The How ✨'
 description: 'My first blog'
 pubDate: 'Nov 17 2024'
 heroImage: '/blog-1.jpg'